September (1987 film): Plot

 The next morning, a real estate agent is showing a couple around the house; Lane is counting on the money from the sale to move back to New York.
 Lane is feeling depressed: she has not taken Peter's rejection well after all, exacerbating Stephanie's guilt.
 Soon after, Peter arrives and kisses Stephanie, just as Lane opens the door to show the room to prospective buyers, and Lane is shocked.
 Stephanie insists that it meant nothing, while Peter tells Lane that the two of them have deep feelings for each other.
 Diane comes downstairs, announcing that she and her husband are going to move into the house permanently.
 Lane becomes even more distraught, insisting that Diane gave Lane the property a long time ago.
 Diane dismisses it as one of her own drunken whims.
 Lane experiences a breakdown, accusing her mother of being fake and insensitive.

 The film's climax comes when an anguished Lane cries, "You're the one who pulled the trigger!
 I just said what the lawyers told me to say", thus revealing that Diane was actually the one who shot her abusive lover.
 Presumably Diane's lawyers thought it would be better if Lane took the fall, as she would be treated leniently.
 The ordeal has obviously been hugely detrimental to Lane.
 Diane finally concedes that if she could go back, she would behave differently.

 Everyone leaves except Stephanie and Lane.
 The film ends with Stephanie encouraging Lane to move on and "keep busy".

 Cast

 Filming

 Allen shot the film twice.
 It originally starred Sam Shepard as Peter (after Christopher Walken shot a few scenes, but was determined not to be right for the role), Maureen O'Sullivan as Diane, and Charles Durning as Howard.
-After editing the film he decided to rewrite it, recast it, and reshoot it.
+After editing the film, he decided to rewrite it, recast it, and reshoot it.
 He has since stated he would like to redo it again.

 Reception

-September has a 63% approval rating on Rotten Tomatoes from 16 reviews.
+September has a 63% approval rating on Rotten Tomatoes from 15 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.